 Following the tragedy of September 11, 2001, Karen collaborated with one of her clients – Jackie Waldman – and together they co-authored America, September 11th; The Courage to Give, which ultimately raised over $100 thousand for the American Red Cross.

-Patsy is the founder and former Executive Director of I Live Here, I Give Here.
+Patsy is the founder and former Executive Director of I Live Here I Give Here.
 Through its outreach and educational campaigns, Patsy designed the organization’s programs to inspire a movement to grow the culture of philanthropy in Central Texas.
 Under her leadership, I Live Here, I Give Here has changed the definition of philanthropy in Texas, making it fun and accessible.
-The organization’s newest program, Amplify Austin Day, a 24 hour online fundraiser, is a leading example of this innovative approach.
+The organization’s newest program, Amplify Austin Day, a 24-hour online fundraiser, is a leading example of this innovative approach.

 Before assuming her role at I Live Here, I Give Here, Patsy was the Vice President of Resource Development for United Way Capital Area.
 She has been a key fundraiser and volunteer for a wide range of Austin nonprofit organizations for over twenty years.
-Patsy currently serves on the board of the Long Center for the Performing Arts, the Women’s Fund of Central Texas and the advisory board of the newly created Legacy of Giving, an initiatives to expose children to philanthropy.
+Patsy currently serves on the board of the Long Center for the Performing Arts, the Women’s Fund of Central Texas and the advisory board of the newly created Legacy of Giving, initiatives to expose children to philanthropy.
 She is a member of the Association of Fundraising Professionals, Junior League of Austin, Leadership Austin, and is a founding member of Impact Austin and UWCA’s Women’s Leadership Council.
 She has also co-chaired galas for the Helping Hand Home for Children and Hospice Austin and was a member of the Board of Regents at Texas Tech University.
 Patsy has been recognized by Ballet Austin as a “Woman on Her Toes”; by the Junior League of Austin as “Volunteer Extraordinaire” and by the Girl Scouts of Central Texas as a “Woman of Distinction.”

-A fourth generation rancher in Montague County, Texas, Patsy is active in her family ranching and oil business.
+A fourth-generation rancher in Montague County, Texas, Patsy is active in her family ranching and oil business.